featurist/hyperdom/readme.md

 Try it on [requirebin](http://requirebin.com/?gist=7c08489a84b0766651a9).

 Components can also be used to render just parts of the page, usually for performance reasons.
+By returning a component or an array of components from an event handler, only those components will be rendered.

 ```JavaScript
 function render(model) {